7Block Labs

 }

-• Reject deposits that would mint less than N shares (configurable per market).
+• Reject any deposits that would create fewer than N shares (this can be adjusted depending on the market).

-• For new vaults, require a bootstrap tranche by governed addresses before public deposits.
+• For new vaults, make sure a bootstrap tranche is set up by governed addresses before letting the public make deposits.

 6) Reentrancy and state‑sync: build the guardrails in